Canada

 Huge ice lumps developed on top of the rocks at American (left and centre) and Bridal Veil (far right) Falls.

-A cloud with moisture hangs over the falls.
+A cloud of moisture hangs over the falls.
 Its cool mist brings a surge of relief on hot summer days, but in winter it becomes a freezing rain.

 Unlike much of American and Bridal Veil Falls, Horseshoe Falls can be seen from both Canada and the United States.
 However, almost everyone agrees that the view is much better from Canada.